perladvent/perldotcom/content/article/perl-and-cgi.md

 </Directory>
 ```

-And then add a **.htaccess** file in individual directories that looks like this:
+And then add a **.htaccess** file in each directory that looks like this:

 ```
 AddHandler cgi-script .cgi